Comment on page

 Finally, if you select data using SQL, you can use the

-source_DOIcolumn to identify the source of each file in the subset you selected (lean more about
+source_DOIand/or the source_URL column to identify the source of each file in the subset you selected (learn more about

 source_DOI, licenses and attribution in the part 3 of our Getting started tutorial).